MapperInteractive/MapperInteractive/README.md

 ## Contribute

-Base on mappercore, you can create your visualization of graph data, time series data, table data, etc. Everyone is encouraged to share their customized `Layout` .
+Base on MapperCore, you can create your visualization of graph data, time series data, table data, etc. Everyone is encouraged to share their customized `Layout` .